PRO-CHOICE COALITION OF OREGON PRESS RELEASE

 * Requires all commercial plans to cover the entire cost of the full range of reproductive health services - including family planning, vasectomy and abortion - without deductible or co-pay by the patient.

-* Establishes coverage for reproductive health care, especially postpartum care for Oregonians who are categorically excluded from health programs due to citizenship status.
+* Establishes coverage for reproductive health care, especially postpartum care for new mothers for Oregonians who are categorically excluded from health programs due to citizenship status.

 * Prohibits discrimination on the basis of gender identity in reproductive health coverage.